dhendykur2/nodejs-pkg/README.md

 # Packages
 ## [In Memory Cache](https://github.com/dhendykur2/nodejs-pkg/tree/master/cache)
 Store the data with key value based.
 Its persistent data except you flush the cache or delete that key.
-Im not implementing expire time because rather than we store the temporary data in our application, I recommend use redis instead.
+Using Lazy Expiration to delete the cache.